xzhengx/hello-world/README.md

 # hello-world
-Learn how to make a github project
+Learn how to make a github project.
 Brian Zheng, computer programmer